OffGridPay/OfflineGridPay-SmartContracts/DEPLOYMENT_GUIDE.md

 ## 🚀 Ready to Deploy!

-Your LIN Protocol contract has been successfully migrated to FlowEVM and all tests are passing (20/20).
+Your offgridpay contract has been successfully migrated to FlowEVM and all tests are passing (20/20).
 Follow these steps to deploy:

 ## Step 1: Set up Environment